rodarima/jungle/web/content/_index.md

 We have put a lot of effort to guarantee very good reproducibility properties in the configuration of the machines and the software they use.

+To enter the jungle machines follow the [instructions](access) to submit a request.